MikeTaylor/palaeo-archbishop/phylo/README.md

 	tnt*>

 You can now take advantage of a previous long, slow search and play with `pcrprune`, `taxname -`, `nelsen`, etc.

+## Constraining trees

+In order to test the the robustness of the Archbishop's somphospondylian (non-brachiosaurid) position, recovered in all most parsimonious trees, I want to constrain it to be brachiosaurid (i.e. more close related to _Brachiosaurus_ than to _Saltasaurus_) and see how many more steps are required.
+In TNT, you do this using the `force` command to establish what constraints to use, and `constrain =` to tell the program not to ignore the constraints you have defined.

+First attempt: `force = ((Archbishop Brachiosaurus) Saltasaurus);;` (I don't know why two semi-colons seem to be required.)
+This "works", but by constraining that exact topology, i.e. no other taxa can come between any of these three.
+What I need is something more like what PAUP* calls a backbone constraint: the kind of thing you would do with `constraints diplodocoid (backbone) = (2,((32,14),27)); hsearch constraints=diplodocoid enforce=yes`.

+Second attempt: `force + [Saltasaurus (Brachiosaurus Archbishop)];`.

 ## Other files and directories